bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-08-24-who-in-da-mornin.md

 date: 2024-08-24
 readtime: true
 categories: ['AFRICAN ODYSSEYS']
-tags: [Drama]
+tags: [Documentary]
-metadata: 'Hungary/France/Switzerland/Germany 2011, 155 mins<br> Director: Béla Tarr'
+metadata: 'Bahamas 2023, 68 mins<br> Directors: Jonathan Isaac Jackson, Philip Williamson'
-pdf: '2024-08-24-turin-horse.pdf'
+pdf: '2024-08-24-who-in-da-mornin.pdf'
 ---

 _We are delighted that the director of_ Who in da Mornin _, Jonathan Isaac Jackson, will introduce this screening and attend a Q&A._